 This feature can be configured under Options -> Manage journal abbreviations.

-JabRef can automatically toggle journal names between abbreviated and unabbreviated form, as long as the names are contained in one of your journal lists.
-JabRef includes a fairly extensive list of journal abbreviations, but it it still likely to be incomplete for the purposes of many users.
-You can add abbreviations from any number of lists, all realized as external text files on your hard disk.
+JabRef includes a fairly extensive build-in list of journal abbreviations, but it it still likely to be incomplete for the purposes of many users.
+You can add abbreviations in the form of a personal list or external lists.

 If the current journal name is not found in your journal lists, the field will not be modified.

 To convert the journal names of many entries in bulk, you can select any number of entries, and choose Tools -> Abbreviate journal names (ISO), Tools -> Abbreviate journal names (MEDLINE) or Tools -> Unabbreviate journal names.
 These three actions will abbreviate and unabbreviate the journal names of all selected entries for which the journal name could be found in your journal lists.

 In addition to the build-in journal list, you can have a personal list and external lists.

 Any entry in your personal journal list will override an entry with the same full journal name in one of the external lists.
 Similarly, the external lists are given precedence in the order they are listed.

 Your personal journal list is managed in the central part of the Manage journal abbreviations window.
 To start building your personal journal abbreviations list, choose New file, and enter a filename manually or using the Browse button.
 If you already have a file that you want to use as a starting point, use the Browse button on the line starting wiht Existing file.
 The table will update to show the contents of the list you have selected.

 The table and the tool buttons to the right allow you to add, remove and edit journal entries.
 For each entry you must provide the full journal name, and the ISO abbreviation (e.g. “Aquacultural Engineering” and “Aquacult.
 Eng.”).
 To edit an entry, double-click its row in the table.